 I received my Master's in Science at the Acupuncture and Integrative Medicine College in Berkeley, and my Bachelor's at UC Berkeley in Medical Anthropology.
-I have studied community herbalism since the 1990s and worked as a massage therapist for 20 years before transitioning to acupuncture and herbal medicine full time.
+I have studied community herbalism since the 1990s and worked as a massage therapist specializing in Asian style bodywork and orthopedic massage for 20 years before transitioning to acupuncture and herbal medicine full time.
 I love working with patients one on one as well as in community settings and really try to tailor sessions to bring in what each patient needs.
 In my practice, I do not seperate body from emotions from spirit and draw from my whole life in my healing work.
 From my studies of various form of medicine and spirituality, poetry, music, dance and travel and I enjoy bringing resonance, connectivity and celebration to my work and I encourage my patients to do the same.
+Even though patients come to my office suffering, I try to help guide my everyone to find levity, humor, comfort and joy in their healing process.
 I firmly believe doing this work, from acupuncture to herbs to bodywork is an opportunity to fully show up as myself; a curious, diligent researcher bringing empathy, whole heartedness and humor to each session.
-For me, work is worship and I'm thrilled and honored to get to do what I do.

 Attention is the beginning of Devotion ~ Mary Oliver